Official websites use .mil

 Minot AFB is home to the 91st Missile Wing.

-On-base actions at Minot AFB would include would include new construction and renovation to support Sentinel command, communications, maintenance, training, and storage facilities.
+On-base actions at Minot AFB would include new construction and renovation to support Sentinel command, communications, maintenance, training, and storage facilities.

 On-base activities at Hill AFB would include new construction and renovation to support Sentinel maintenance, storage, and training support facilities.